Palika Bazaar

 Palika Bazaar is an underground market located between the inner and outer circle of Connaught Place, Delhi, India.
 It is named after Palika Bazaar of Mumbai.
 Palika Bazaar hosts 380 numbered shops selling a diverse range of items; however, the market is dominated by electronic items and clothing.
 Palika Bazaar was set up in 1979, but since the 1990s it has seen a decline in customers.

-Palika Bazaar is estimated to have some 15,000 people within its confines at any given time and also attracts many foreign tourists.
-It is known for its reasonably priced items and is a famous tourist attraction.
-It also has a reputation for a wide availability of illegal products such as stolen goods, fake designer products and unlicensed CDs, software and films.
-Police conduct regular raids to recover stolen or counterfeit merchandise, but this has failed to put an end to the illegal activity in the market.
+Palika Bazaar is estimated to have some 15,000 people within its confines at any given time and attracts many foreign tourists.
+It is known for its reasonably priced items and is a tourist attraction.
 It has been listed as a notorious market since 2009 by the USTR for being an underground market with large amounts of counterfeit products including pirated software and media.

 Security problems

 After the rape of a female shopper by two shopkeepers in April 2007, Delhi Police advised women against entering Palika Bazar alone.
 Local media reported that female visitors often complain about eveteasing and harassment, and a lack of proper trial rooms.